 Invest in Automatic Backups

 If you forget to back your website data up, the loss of everything could be the worst-case scenario if your website is hacked.
 Regular backups are the best way to protect your website data and for a quick come-back after an unexpected incident.
-Recovering process is much easier and effective when you have a current data backup.
+Recovering process is much easier and more effective when you have a current data backup.
 It allows you to get your website live back with everything more easily.
-Investing in an automatic backup solution is a superb idea to back up your website data and files without forgetting for a single time after updating your site.
+Investing in an automatic backup solution is a superb idea to back up your website data and files without forgetting a single time after updating your site.

 Use Web Security Tools and Apps

-After putting all the basic website security measures at the place, you should test it for security and use web security tools or apps to add an extra security layer to hackers away.
+After putting all the basic website security measures in the place, you should test it for security and use web security tools or apps to add an extra security layer to hackers away.
 There are a lot of security plugins and add-ons that are free to use and can boost the security of your website to protect it from hackers.